 - The Dragon: Thorndog.

 - Magical Mystery Doors: Those in Thelenea, level 6-1.
-The secret is to look for the doors guarded by skeletons; those are the ones you want to take.
+The only way out is to enter the doors guarded by skeletons.

 - Morph Weapon: Your player's weapon can assume the forms of an axe, a short spear, or a sword.
 The axe has average stats all around; the spear is weak but consumes less MP when casting spells; and the sword is strong but consumes more MP.